-UNSW Built Environment introduced the Interdisciplinary Learning (BEIL) initiative in all undergraduate programs.
-This initiative values and embeds interdisciplinary learning as a core experience in research and teaching by fostering collaboration across all the disciplines of the faculty.
+UNSW School of Built Environment introduced the Interdisciplinary Learning (BEIL) initiative in all undergraduate programs.
+This initiative values and embeds interdisciplinary learning as a core experience in research and teaching by fostering collaboration across all the disciplines of the school.

 The Built Environment teaching staff includes an impressive combination of renowned industry leaders to give students a professional perspective and industry link.
 These include sessional academics as well as Professors of Practice that ensure our local and international students receive relevant, inspiring and exemplary educational student experiences to prepare them for the opportunities and challenges of the 21st-century global workplace.